-Details of development sites or allocated land can be found in the current Local Plan or emergent Local Development Plan.
+Details of development sites or allocated land can be found in LDP2.
 None of the following guidance should be taken to imply the suitability or otherwise of any particular site.

 The Council will consider how new development on the edge of the conservation area relates to the structure of the older plan of the town.
 It is important to have regard to the density and form of adjacent older development.
-The layout and boundary treatment of such development contribute to the successful integration of new development.24
+The layout and boundary treatment of such development contribute to the successful integration of new development.